-per year to belong to WLC, thereby gaining the support Citizens, the capital's largest civic of WLC's organisers to help us take forward issues of concern to the parish and the wider community.
+per year to belong to WLC, thereby gaining the support take forward issues of concern to the parish and the wider community.
 There are two borough of which you are probably aware.

 Road safety

 Our ultimate goal remains having a pedestrian crossing in front of the church.
 This has involved discussions with both Ealing Council and London